5 April 2026

 But the poet has come.

 I pour him wine.
-We eat

-in silence.
 We eat the silence.

-A boat passes, soundlessly.
+A boat passes, soundlessly, along the river.

 Soundlessly oars speak